bds-ailab/common_corruption_benchmark/README.md

-# Using Synthetic Corruptions to Measure Robustness to Natural Distribution Shifts
-This repository contains the code associated with the paper entitled "Using Synthetic Corruptions to Measure Robustness to Natural Distribution Shifts"
+This repository contains the code associated with the paper entitled "Using Synthetic Corruptions to Measure Robustness to Natural Distribution Shifts".
+The paper is available [here](https://arxiv.org/abs/2107.12052).

 # Modules Used
 pytorch: 1.7.1